Updated Mar 01, 2026

 Conclusion

 This guide has walked you through the process of integrating Xero data into your custom app step by step.
 From setting up your Xero developer account to deploying your app, you now have a clear roadmap to create a tailored solution.
-Along the way, you connected data using API management tools, designed an intuitive app interface, implemented authentication and logic, and tested your app for seamless functionality.
+Along the way, you connected data using API integration tools, designed an intuitive app interface with AI assistance, implemented authentication and logic, and tested your app for seamless functionality.
 The result?
 A production-ready tool that handles invoices, expenses, and financial reports, customized to meet your specific needs.

-By combining Xero's powerful API with Adalo's visual app builder, you've eliminated the need for extensive coding or a dedicated development team.
-This approach can save time and reduce errors - automating data entry can cut bookkeeping time by up to 70% and decrease invoice errors by over 90%.
+By combining Xero's powerful API with Adalo's AI-powered app builder, you've eliminated the need for extensive coding or a dedicated development team.
+This approach can save time and reduce errors—automating data entry can cut bookkeeping time by up to 70% and decrease invoice errors by over 90%.
 With Xero's platform trusted by over 4 million small businesses and 200,000+ accountants and bookkeepers worldwide, you're leveraging a system with proven reliability.

 Your custom app now delivers real-time financial insights across devices, whether your team is at their desks or on the move.
 Thanks to Adalo's single-build functionality, updates are instantly reflected on web, iOS, and Android platforms.
 This ensures your app remains aligned with your workflow, offering a personalized solution instead of a generic tool.